-Table 7:Substitution table for the B8ZS code.
-Two
+Table 6:Substitution table for the B8ZS code.

-zeros are added to the beginning of the

-B6ZS code.

 The ITU chose a slightly different code which they called "high-density bipolar" (HDB).
 The specific code they chose allows up to three consecutive zeros so the code is called an HDB3 code.
-In reality, it's a B4ZS code with the substitution rules as given in Table 8.
+In reality, it's a B4ZS code with the substitution rules as given in Table 7.